laujonat/Data-Structure-Algos/binary_tree/README.md

 # Binary Search Trees

 # Phase 1: Building a BST

 In this project, we'll translate our conceptual idea of a binary search tree into a real, live Ruby object with all the functionality that we dreamt of.

-## The Setup

-First, we must consider carefully how we'd like to represent our BST and the nodes within it.
-There is not a single "right" way to do this, but there are some time complexities and functionality that we *must* achieve, namely:

-- **Nodes**: allows each node to hold a value, `val`, and accesses and sets that `val` in constant time,
-- **Child/parent connections**: allows each node to hold a left child and/or a right child, with access to the children in constant time

-Notice that we don't necessarily *need* to represent a node's `parent` connection explicitly; however, that might be a useful attribute to track should we ever need it.

-It'll be helpful to separate our concerns into two structures: `BSTNode` and `BinarySearchTree`.
-Each `BSTNode` will hold the information relevant to an individual node: its value and pointers to its children.
-It's up to you whether or not you want to include the parent pointer, but do know that it could determine how your methods are later written in the `BinarySearchTree` class.
-The `BinarySearchTree` will house a collection of nodes tied together using the conceptual rules of the BST outlined in the videos and readings.

 ## `BSTNode`